-Melissa Riso Unbuttons Shirt Dangerously Low While Rocking Sexy Leather Leggings
+Melissa Riso Rocks Unbuttoned Shirt & Sexy Leather Leggings On Instagram

 “You… Most beautiful woman!!!,” another Instagrammer added in addition to a few heart-eye emoji tied to the end of the comment.

-Previously, The Inquisitr shared that Riso sizzled in another NSFW ensemble, that time in something that was just revealing.
+Previously, The Inquisitr shared that Riso sizzled in another NSFW ensemble, that time, in something that was more revealing.
 The social media sensation left little to the imagination in a sheer black bodysuit that was incredibly high-cut, showcasing her toned and tanned legs.
 Riso went braless underneath and it’s safe to say that the post also earned her the stamp of approval from fans with over 20,000 likes.